AdobeDocs/experience-manager-65.en/help/release-notes/previous/previous-hotfixes-featurepacks.md

 >[!NOTE]
 >
 >Experience Manager Service Pack does not include fixes for [!DNL Forms].
 They are delivered using a separate Forms add-on package.
 In addition, a cumulative installer is released that includes fixes for AEM Forms on JEE.
-For more information, see [Install Experience Manager Forms add-on](/help/release-notes/sp-release-notes.md#install-aem-forms-add-on-package) and [Install Experience Manager Forms on JEE](/help/release-notes/sp-release-notes.md#install-aem-forms-jee-installer).
+For more information, see [Install Experience Manager Forms on JEE](/help/release-notes/jee-patch-installer-65.md).

 * Correspondence Management: The order of assets in a target area shuffles after submitting a letter (NPR-33359, NPR-33153).
 * Adaptive Forms: When a user edits an adaptive form, the [!UICONTROL Start Workflow] option available in the [!UICONTROL Page Information] menu does not work (NPR-33004).